triton-inference-server/server/docs/user_guide/model_management.md

 'config.pbtxt' is detected under
 [Model Control Mode POLL](#model-control-mode-poll).

+* If a sequence model is updated with in-flight sequence(s), Triton does not guarentee any remaining request(s) from the in-flight sequence(s) will be routed to the same model instance for processing.
+It is currently the responsibility of the user to ensure any in-flight sequence(s) is complete before updating a sequence model.

 ## Concurrently Loading Models

 To reduce service downtime, Triton loads new models in the background while